imwithye/minesweeper-wtf/README.md

 Minesweeper
 ===

 Does C programming really need semicolons?
-This is simple console minesweeper game written in C but no use of any semicolons.
+This is a simple console minesweeper game written in C with no use of any semicolons.

 You may clone this repo, then run